 Our Policy Positions

 Interfaith Power & Light (IPL) mobilizes people of faith and conscience to take action on climate change and care for those who are most harmed by its impacts.
-This includes advocacy for policy solutions including energy efficiency, renewable energy, and leadership to care for our Common Home.
+This includes advocacy for policy solutions including energy efficiency, renewable energy, and leadership to care for our Sacred Earth, or God’s Creation.
 As communities of faith organizing a religious response to global warming, we believe that climate disruption is among the greatest challenges that humanity has ever encountered.

 IPL is committed to the moral imperative of preserving and protecting the planet for generations to come.
-We advocate for energy policies that reduce carbon pollution, protect the health, beauty, and integrity of our Common Home, support the health of our neighbors, and promote the use of clean energy.
+We advocate for energy policies that reduce climate pollution, protect the health, beauty, and integrity of our Sacred Earth, or God’s Creation, support the health of our neighbors, and promote the use of clean energy.

 As communities of faith, we advocate alongside the vulnerable and marginalized for bold and just solutions to the climate crisis.

-- Protecting voting rights by passing the Freedom to Vote: John R. Lewis Act.
+- Protecting voting rights and democracy.
 Voter suppression intends to silence the communities most impacted by pollution and extreme weather, including Black communities, Indigenous communities, other communities of color, young people, people with disabilities, and other marginalized groups.
 As threats to democracy grow, so do threats to our environment.
 All people deserve to have their voices heard.

 We have a position on: